An Extended Second Law of Thermodynamics: Onsager's vortices

 where $k_B$ is the Boltzmann constant.
-Furthermore, the density approaches zero when $E\rightarrow \pm \infty$.
+In addition, the density of states approaches zero when $E\rightarrow \pm \infty$.
 There exists a maximum finite value $E_M$, where the entropy decreases to obtain NAT at $E>E_M$.
-In this case, the ESL can also be applied to extend the validity domain because the SSL is violated in this region.
+In this case, the application of ESL at $E>E_M$, when we have NAT, extends the validity domain because the SSL is violated, but ESL is valid.
 This line of investigation has been addressed in many articles using analytical \cite{Onsager-hydrodynamics,BALDOVIN20211-NegativeTemp,statistical-negative-temp}, numerical \cite{PhysRevLett.94.054502-vortex,PhysRevLett.113.165302-planarfluid,PhysRevA.97.023617-bosevortex}, and experimental \cite{expNAT1,expNAT2} methods, in which the NAT and SSL violations have been confirmed.